georg-strunck/RO47005_PDM_project/zmqRemoteApi/readme.md

 zmqRemoteApi folder downloaded from https://github.com/CoppeliaRobotics/zmqRemoteApi/tree/master/clients/python

-- readme.md created by Georg
-- everything else in this folder untouched from github
+- Everything in this folder is untouched from github